 You’re tired of being misunderstood, or feeling unloved, or battling for everything, or feeling alone, or never getting sex, or never getting help with the kids, or any of a thousand other things and a voice comes in that says “it just isn’t worth it”.
-Those words may be coming internally or from a “friend,” but before you take heed to those fateful words, please ask yourself these four questions:
+Those words may be coming internally or from a “friend,” but before you take heed to those fateful words, please ask yourself these five questions:

 1) Are my parents divorced?
 If the answer is yes, there are issues that are impacting you from their divorce which are dramatically impacting your relationship.
 Read the articles on this blog and learn why ACD divorce at much higher rates and what you can do to avoid the same.

 2) Have you considered the cost?
 Click here to learn more about the real impact of divorce.